sanyassyed/sf_eviction/README.md

 ## Project environment setup

 ### Set the virtual conda env
-* ` conda create --prefix ./.my_env python=3.10.9 pip` -> Path to install the virtual env in the current project directory with pytho 3.10 and pip
+* ` conda create --prefix ./.my_env python=3.10.9 pip` -> Path to install the virtual env in the current project directory with python 3.10 and pip
 *  `conda activate .my_env` - to activate the virtual env
 * `conda activate` -> don't use deactivate just use `activate` to go to base